-- Farmers lack knowledge of the application of fine-grained data into farming best practices for mitigating impact of pest attacks, controlling weeds, and fertilizer optimization. - It is still relatively difficult for most farmers to access necessary agricultural inputs, such as fertilizer, quality seed and mechanisation. - Traditional farming methods are no longer effective due to climate change, which is altering weather patterns and soil conditions.

-The traditional solution to these problems is the deployment of agricultural workers, known as extension agents.
-However, chronic underfunding has meant that the vast majority of smallholder farmers no longer have access to extension.
+The extension landscape is still not there in terms of adoption rate of fine-grained data into farming best practices as traditional farming methods are no longer effective due to climate change, which is altering weather patterns and soil conditions.
+It is no longer enough to just deploy agricultural workers, known as extension agents.
+Notwithstanding, chronic underfunding of extension means that the vast majority of smallholder farmers no longer have access to extension.
 It is estimated that Nigeria's 7,000 extension workers are able to cover only 6% of the country's 38 million smallholder farmers.

 This pilot is focused on how technology can help close this gap with crop advisory technology solutions such as RFH's remote extension delivery platform, the strength of which is precision management of crop health & soil nutrients with cloud-based automated sampler that creates intelligent maps to plan precision fixing of identified defects or anomaly in crop growth.
-During this period, we demonstrated how our web-based and mobile platform helped provide agricultural advisory services to under-served smallholder farmers in Kaduna and Niger state using a combination of proprietary algorithm and satellite data to generate real-time farming advice that is delivered to farmers in person and by SMS.
+During this period, we demonstrated how our web-based and mobile platform helped provide agricultural advisory services to under-served smallholder farmers in Kaduna and Niger state using a combination of proprietary algorithm and satellite data to generate real-time farming advice that is delivered to farmers in person or via SMS/voice call.

-Prior to this pilot, our previous performance history showed that using Rural Farmers Hub's automated advisory helped farmers increase their yields by an average of 35%, with their income increasing by an average of 17%.
-Other outputs include reduced climate impacts, improved food security, and increased adoption of technical knowledge by the farmers.
+Prior to this pilot, our previous performance history showed that using this solution helped farmers increase their yields by an average of 35%, with their income increasing by an average of 17%.
+Other outputs include improved climate resilience, improved food security, and increased adoption of technical knowledge by the farmers.